microsoft/DynamicTelemetry/docs/docs/Demos.1.DropChattyLog.md

 production system, one can expect this number to be significantly higher, which would subsequently increase potential confusion exponentially.

-## Utilize the DurableID feature on OpenTelemetry, to locate the line of code responsible for the expense
+## Utilize the DurableID, to locate the line of code responsible for the expense

 It should be immediately apparent that using a DurableIDentifier instead of a regular expression is significantly faster and more cost-effective than using